CAT VARIETIES OF THE MIDDLE EAST

 While the modern Persian is a creation of the western cat fancy, some of its ancestors appear to have come from the Middle East.
 However, there was no Middle Eastern breed called “Persian” and any cats originating from Persian would not have looked anything like the modern breed.

-According to some accounts, the purebred Egyptian Mau began when Nathalie Troubetskoy met a distinctive-looking cat belonging to the Egyptian Ambassador to Italy and she persuaded him to import several more cats from Egypt for her.
-According to other reports, she was given a silver spotted Mau kitten by a boy who had received it from a diplomat working in the Middle East and she persuaded the Syrian Embassy to obtain more cats from Egypt.
-Yet other stories say that Troubetskoy was so impressed by the spotted street cats of Cairo, that she imported a female to Italy to mate with a local tom.
-In any case, the cats Troubetskoy imported from Egypt became the basis of a breeding programme.
-In 1956, she emigrated to the USA, taking three Egyptian Maus with her.
+It is said that the modern Egyptian Mau began when Nathalie Troubetskoy (or Troubetskaya) saw a cat belonging to the Egyptian Ambassador to Italy.
+Beguiled by its looks, she persuaded him to import more of these for her.
+Another story says that she was given a silver spotted Mau kitten by a boy who had received it from a diplomat working in the Middle East; captivated by its looks she persuaded the Syrian Embassy to obtain more cats from Egypt.
+Other versions say that she was so impressed by the spotted markings of street cats in Cairo, that she imported a female into Italy and bred this cat with local tomcats.
+However she acquired the cats is no longer important.
+Troubetskoy’s Egyptian cats were destined to create a new breed.
+In 1956, Troubetskoy emigrated to the USA, along with three of her Egyptian Maus.
+They quickly became popular because they were the first “wild looking” spotted domestic cat.

 Three cats would have made inbreeding inevitable so Troubetskoy must have outcrossed her Maus to other cats to keep the gene pool healthy.
 Early pedigrees show only silver, bronze and smoke coloured cats.
 The smoke colour means there also had to be solid black cats, even if these were not recorded or bred from.
-Outcrossing may have introduced the classic tabby pattern and the blue colours that occur in the purebred Egyptian Mau.
+Outcrossing may have introduced the classic tabby pattern and the blue colours that occur in the exhibition Egyptian Mau.
+Because of the small gene pool, new blood was still needed.

 In 1980, Bengal cat breeder Jean Mill imported a bronze rosetted stray cat from New Delhi, India for her Bengal breeding programme.
 Along with a bronze female, this created the "Indian Mau" lines that was controversially incorporated into the Egyptian Mau.
 This opened the door to imports of “native Egyptian Mau” cats from Egypt in the 1980s and 1990s.
 The new "Egyptian Lines" tended to be larger and more vigorous than the now inbred original breeding lines.

-The early limited gene pool and careful selective breeding means the purebred Egyptian Mau occurs in only five colors, only three of which are recognised for exhibition.
+The early limited gene pool and careful selective breeding means the exhibition Egyptian Mau occurs in only five colors, only three of which are recognised for exhibition.
 From most to least common these colors are: silver spotted, bronze spotted, smoke (with ghost spotting), solid black and blue/pewter (spotted, smoke and solid).
 Classic tabby Maus also occur due to recessive genes.
+The smoke Mau is genetically solid-colour.
+It has “ghost” spotting due to selective breeding.
+This creates subtle black spots on charcoal grey background with silver undercoat.
+The bronze Mau is brown (i.e. black) spotted tabby.
+The silver Mau is genetically a black silver spotted tabby.
 The solid colours, classic tabbies and blue varieties cannot be exhibited as Egyptian Maus, but are identical in temperament and conformation.

 The Native Egyptian Mau